 Srinivasa Ramanujan: A self-taught genius in maths

-Ramanujan was born in 1887 in Erode, India.
+Ramanujan was born in 1887 in Erode, now in Tamil Nadu.
 Growing up, he showed a passion for mathematics, but his family couldn’t afford formal education.
 He mostly taught himself, devouring math books from the local library.

 One day, a friend lent him a copy of George Shoobridge Carr’s “A Synopsis of Elementary Results in Pure and Applied Mathematics.”
 This book became Ramanujan’s bible, and he worked through its 5,000 theorems, often proving them in novel ways.

 In 1913, Ramanujan sent 120 of his theorems to Cambridge University’s G.H.
 Hardy, a prominent mathematician.
-Hardy was astonished by Ramanujan’s work, recognizing the genius behind it.
-He invited Ramanujan to Cambridge, and in 1914, Ramanujan traveled to England.
+Hardy was astonished by Ramanujan’s work, recognising the genius behind it.
+He invited Ramanujan to Cambridge, and in 1914, Ramanujan travelled to England.

 One famous story tells of Ramanujan’s visit to Hardy’s hospital bedside.
 Hardy mentioned the number 1729, which he called “dull.”
 Ramanujan immediately replied, “No, it’s a very interesting number!
 It’s the smallest number expressible as the sum of two cubes in two different ways.”
 The number 1729 has since become famous as the Ramanujan number.